jp-x-g/oraclefordeletion/README.md

 - **render.py**: Render a wikitext page in which this information is displayed in interactive, sortable tables.
 - **upload.py**: Authenticate to a bot account and upload the wikitext to a page on the project.

-It contains five scripts, intended to be run in sequence (except for detail.py, which lenghtens runtime considerably and can be skipped).
+It contains five scripts, intended to be run in sequence (except for detail.py, which lengthens runtime considerably unless you're using SQL mode, and can therefore be skipped without breaking things).
 There are also shell scripts that run the programs automatically according to user-supplied parameters.
-Both the shell script and the individual components take numerous command-line arguments, which are explained thoroughly by running them with the -h flag.
+Individual components take numerous command-line arguments, which are explained thoroughly in the following document.

 ## Table of contents
 **[Basic usage](#basic-usage)**